btf7/6502-Emulator/README.md

 # 6502 Emulator

 This is a basic 6502 emulator I wrote in C as a practice project.
 It was written from scratch with no reference to existing emulators.
-This project served as my introduction to both OpenGL and Assembly.
+This project served as my introduction to both OpenGL and assembly programming.

 All the examples were assembled with [my assembler](https://github.com/btf7/6502-Assembler).